sylchw/The-Basics-for-getting-settled-down/README.md

 # The Basics for getting settled down in the Bay Area
-Collated list of things with mutual referral bonuses for people coming to the bay area for the first time.
+Collated list of things for people coming to the bay area for the first time.
+Note: Some options have referral links that are mutually beneficial.

 ### Before arrival
 1. Virtual Phone Number